SchoolsWeb

 Last updated:

-Training fees are fully funded by schools apprenticeship levy.
+Training fees are fully funded by the Buckinghamshire Council apprenticeship levy.

-If your apprentice is aged between 16-18, you will also receive a Government Incentive payment of £1,000 over the term of the apprenticeship.
+• If your apprentice is aged between 16 and 18, you will receive a Government Incentive payment of £1,000 over the term of the apprenticeship.

 Print entire guide